spec-dev/spec-auth-webhook-example/README.md

         res.statusCode = 401
         return res.json({ message: 'Unauthorized request' })
     }

+    // Presumably find your user record with this address...
 ```

 If the JWT isn't provided, is invalid, is expired, or the user's address simply doesn't exist in the JWT claims, then